Tajik cuisine: Common foods and dishes

-Palav or osh, generically known as plov (pilaf), is a rice dish made with shredded yellow turnip or carrot, and pieces of meat, all fried together in vegetable oil or mutton fat in a special qazan (a wok-shaped cauldron) over an open flame.
-The meat is cubed, the carrots are chopped finely into long strips, and the rice is colored yellow or orange by the frying carrots and the oil.
+Palav or osh, generically known as plov (pilaf), is a rice dish made with julienned carrot, and pieces of meat, all fried together in vegetable oil or mutton fat in a special cookware called deg (a wok-shaped cauldron) over an open flame.
+The meat is cubed before or after being cooked, the carrots can be yellow or orange, and the rice is colored yellow or orange by the frying carrots and the oil.
 The dish is eaten communally from a single large plate placed at the center of the table, often in with one's hands in the traditional way.

 Another traditional dish that is still eaten with hands from a communal plate is qurutob (қурутоб), whose name describes the preparation method: qurut (қурут, dried balls of salty cheese) is dissolved in water (об, ob) and the liquid is poured over strips of а thin flaky flatbread (patyr or fatir, фатир, or more accurately фатир равғанӣ, fatir ravghani, i.e., fatir made with butter or tallow for flakiness).
-Before serving the dish is topped with onions fried in oil until golden and other fried vegetables.
+Before serving the dish is topped with onions fried in oil until golden and topped with fresh seasonal vegetables.
 No meat is added.
-Qurutob is considered the national dish.
+Qurutob is considered as one of the national dishes, predominantly consumed in the Southern regions.

 Meals are almost always served with non (нон), flatbread found throughout Central Asia.
 If a Tajik has food but not non, he will say he is out of food.
 If non is dropped on the ground, people will put it up on a high ledge for beggars or birds.
 Legend holds that one is not supposed to put non upside down because this will bring bad luck.
 The same holds if anything is put on top of the non, unless it is another piece of non.

-Breakfast usually consists of tea, kulcha (Tajik flatbread) or non with butter, kolbasa (sausage-like meat product), smetana (sour cream), kaymak, jam, Nutella, and eggs.
-Fruits such as berries, grapes, apples, peaches, and apricots are eaten too during the Summer.
+Breakfast usually consists of tea, kulcha (Tajik milk bread) or non with butter, hasib (sausage), panir (Feta cheese), qaymoq or sarshir, murabbā (jam), tukhmbiryān (omelettes with meat), etc. Fruits such as berries, grapes, melons, apples, peaches, and apricots are eaten too during the summer.
 Kompot (a non-alcoholic sweet beverage that may be served hot or cold and is made with fruits) is often drunk as well.

 Traditional Tajik soups include mainly meat and vegetable soups (such as shurbo and piti), and meat soups with noodles (such as laghmon and ugro).
 Other dishes shared regionally, either as fast food or as an appetizer, include manti (steamed meat dumplings), tushbera (pelmeni), sambusa (a triangular pastry with either a meat and onion stuffing or a pumpkin and onion stuffing, baked in a tandoor oven), and belyash (pl. belyashi, беляши, deep-fried cakes made of yeast dough and filled with minced meat, similar to pirozhki).

 Soviet cuisine both influenced and was in turn influenced by Tajik cuisine.